spotakash/azurenetworking/README.md

 - <u>*Bonus Asset*</u>: Build-Deploy-Review Azure Firewall Key Metrics and Logs in single Dashboard with Regular refresh *(powered by Azure Grafana and Azure Landing Zone Custom Policy Set Definition)*
 ----

 *Note: This is first version and more of knowledge sharing.
 Effort to maintained will be limited.
-If you feel something more be added or fixe, please do PR.
+If you feel something more be added or fixed, please do PR.
 Open for suggestion.
 I have thing in backlog to make it more feature rich.*